openstack/ironic/doc/source/dev/api-spec-v1.rst

 =======  =============  ==========
 Verb     Path           Response
 =======  =============  ==========
-GET      /nodes         List nodes.
+GET      /nodes         List nodes
-GET      /nodes/<id>    Retrieve a specific node.
+GET      /nodes/detail  Lists all details for all nodes GET      /nodes/<id>    Retrieve a specific node
 POST     /nodes         Create a new node
 PATCH    /nodes/<id>    Update a node
 DELETE   /nodes/<id>    Delete node and all associated ports